chriscauley/intro_to_programming/README.md

 ## 6 - Strings

-We have a long way to go before we get to useful programming, so I plan on moving quickly past some concepts with the hopes to return to them later.
+We have a long way to go before we get to useful programming.
 So far we have learned about integers, a numeric data type that can be used to perform mathematical operations.
 In this section we learn about three new types of data.

 Try the following: